yacineb/derbit-mkt-data-poc/README.md

 - Maybe exposing a Bulk get for instruments quotes could be useful..
 - **The rate limiter i've implemented is for POC purpose**. for production scenario we may call Deribit api from many services instances.
 So we need a distributed rate Limiter.
 Redis is commonly used to implement rate limiters (https://redislabs.com/redis-best-practices/basic-rate-limiting/)
+- Graceful stop : i've my best to propagate cancellation token ,but there's still work to do..
 - Add logging : Serilog is a great library for this purpose..
 - Secure the REST api using Authentication: exposed data are sensitive (especially the one under /private  route)
 - user/password for database access.